Correlation Between Columbia and Columbia Large

 Strong

-Over the last 90 days Columbia Treasury Index has generated negative risk-adjusted returns adding no value to fund investors.
-In spite of fairly strong basic indicators, Columbia Treasury is not utilizing all of its potentials.
+Compared to the overall equity markets, risk-adjusted returns on investments in Columbia Treasury Index are ranked lower than 1 (%) of all funds and portfolios of funds over the last 90 days.
+In spite of fairly strong basic indicators, Columbia is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Columbia Large Cap